Objective of MMZ-GLOSA

 Results achieved

-- Speed profile based on a reservation;
+- Speed profile based on reservation;

 - Queue information in the Signal Phase and Timing (SPAT) message;